Mehepueks/Mehepueks/README.md

 - 👋 Hi, I’m @Mehepueks
-- 👀 I’m interested in manual and automated software testing
+- 👀 I’m interested in Java and automation
-- 🌱 I’m currently practicing on Selenium and Cucumber
+- 🌱 I’m currently practicing on Java
-- 💞️ I’m looking to collaborate on anything where I can get experience in manual or automated software testing.
+- 💞️ I’m looking to collaborate on anything where I can get experience in Java or automated software testing.
 - 📫 How to reach me martin.hosemann@outlook.com

 My first project has been about manual testing on an e-comerce web page.
 The aim was to present my latest skill level and practice of bug hunting.